 At the model level, Harry got over 162% more likes than Vince Lin.
 69 vs 14.
 This requires further testing.
 First, his picture was in color, and he had more pics.
 Vince only had 2-3 pics.
 Nonetheless, Harry was bombarded with messages mostly from fat girls and medium-looking white girls.
 The really hot white girls still did not message him initially.

-1. Yes, Tinder is racist.
+1. Yes, Tinder match rates and success is at least racially influenced.
 Normal Asian guys need to break stereotype quickly and stand out to compete for white girls

-2. Most ok-looking white girls are down, the real hotties never message first, and are usually on Tinder for vanity and will occasionally go out with a hunk of their choice at their time of choosing.
+2. Most ok-looking white girls are open to matching, the real hotties never message first, and are usually on Tinder for vanity and will occasionally go out with a hunk of their choice at their time of choosing.
 Most of them get overwhelmed with likes and messages on other sites, so Tinder’s app allows them to really distill based on looks

 5. If you are a minority, you can compete at a high level with most normal guys in society by working out and having an edge.
 However, anyone who thinks that everything is fair and that racism doesn’t exist is ignoring reality.